chaosvolt/cdda-arcana-mod/GAME_BALANCE.md

 Arcane Blessings are a type of spell associated with the Paragon of The Veil threshold, a late-game option for players.
 It consumes mana, and is the only form of magic in Arcana to do so.
 Spell costs are slightly higher than Magic Signs in terms of how much mana the stamina costs equate to, but lack the secondary cost the Magic Sign Exertion induces.

-The stats at minimum level are half that of equivalent Magic Signs, but scale up to become 25% more effective in exchange.
+The stats at minimum level are half that of equivalent Magic Signs, but in exchange scale up to become 25% more effective at maximum level.
 Their maximum level is 20, making them slower to level up than Magic Signs.

 While Magic Signs have a primary cost that is much quicker to regenerate, Arcane Blessings can benefit from various ways to increase mana capacity and regeneration, and lack any physical side effects from casting.
 Their slower scaling is also rewarded, not just by being more effective at max level but also via most Arcane Blessings having some side benefit that gives it an advantage over its closest equivalent Magic Sign.